Antonio447-cloud/SSL-TLS-cryptographic-protocols-lb-using-nginx/README.md

 ## Outline

 - Implement HTTPS protocol by configuring our load balancer server to use SSL/TLS cryptographic protocol when exchanging data packets over the network.
-The SSL/TLS protocol will provide end-to-end encryption between web clients and web servers.
+The SSL/TLS protocol provides end-to-end encryption between web clients and web servers.

 - Register a new DNS name.